Posted: 03/10/2017

 Individuals who are non-UK resident are subject to UK income tax on their UK-based earnings only.
 There are exceptions to this general rule which apply directly to sportspersons.

-In practice, where a sportsperson performs partly in the UK and partly overseas, an apportionment is required to determine how much of his earnings are in respect of UK performances.
-In order to calculate the percentage of a sportsperson’s global income that is taxable, HMRC tends to adopt a robust approach whereby it apportions it by reference to the number of appearances which are in the UK.
+In practice, where a sportsperson performs partly in the UK and partly overseas, an apportionment is required to determine how much of his or her global earnings are in respect of UK performances.
+In order to calculate the percentage of a sportsperson’s global income that is taxable in the UK, HMRC tends to adopt a robust approach whereby it apportions the income by reference to the number of appearances which are in the UK.
+This apportionment is usually on one of two bases: either on the ‘relevant performance days’ basis or on the ‘relevant performance and training days’ method.

-For example, if a non-resident 100 metre runner completes in ten races in one year, one of which is at the Diamond League meeting in London:
+For example, if a non-UK resident 100 metre runner completes in ten races in one year, one of which is at the Diamond League meeting in London:

-Direct earnings: £500,000 (prize money, appearance fees and a bonus for setting a world record time)
+Direct earnings from London meeting £500,000 (prize money, appearance fees and a bonus for setting a world record time)

-If the athlete were to be taxed solely on direct UK income (as is the case in most countries) then the likely income tax in the 2016/17 tax year would be in the order of £211,000 as against gross income of £500,000 (42.2% effective rate of tax).
-If the income tax computation includes an apportionment of the global endorsement income then, on the basis that one of ten races in the tax year was run in the UK, ten per cent of the global endorsement income is brought into account for UK income tax purposes.
-The income tax payable on that basis jumps to £886,000 as against gross income of £2 million (44.3% effective rate of tax).
+If the athlete were to be taxed solely on direct UK income (as is the case in most countries) then the likely income tax in the 2022/23 tax year would be in the order of £207,000 as against gross income of £500,000 (41.4% effective rate of tax).
+If the income tax computation includes an apportionment of the global endorsement income as well then, on the basis that one of ten races in the tax year was run in the UK, ten per cent of the global endorsement income is brought into account for UK income tax purposes.
+The income tax payable on that basis jumps to £882,000 as against gross income of £2 million (44.1% effective rate of tax).

 Many sportspersons choose to ‘trade’ using their own companies which are referred to by HMRC as ‘personal service companies’.

-However, the House of Lords disagreed (4-1) with Mr Agassi and found that there was no territorial limitations on the legislation.
-As a result it matters not whether payments were made through a non-UK personal service company or to the athlete direct if it pertained to the sportsperson’s activities in the UK.
+The House of Lords disagreed (4-1) with Mr Agassi and found that there was no territorial limitation on the legislation.
+As a result it does not matter whether payments are made through a non-UK personal service company or to the athlete direct if the payments pertain to the sportsperson’s activities in the UK.

-Non-resident sportspersons who compete in the UK must file a UK income tax return showing their income calculations, which typically include direct UK earnings (eg prize money, appearance fees and specific UK-related bonuses) and the appropriate proportion of their global endorsement income.
+Non-resident sportspersons who compete in the UK and earn more than the Income Tax basic rate band (currently £50,270) must file a UK income tax return (on an annual basis as required) showing their income calculations, which typically include direct UK earnings (e.g. prize money, appearance fees and specific UK-related bonuses) and the appropriate proportion of their global endorsement income.
 The withholding tax payments are on account of the ultimate UK tax liability which, in practice, may be greater or less than the amount of tax withheld resulting in an overpayment or underpayment of tax which will need to be corrected.

-As noted above, it is likely that withholding tax will be applied to a non-resident sportsperson’s UK source income and, typically, this will be at the basic rate.
-HMRC is open to arrangements whereby the sportsperson, by agreement, pays a lesser sum of tax which is considered to correspond as near as is possible to the sportsperson’s final UK tax liability on that payment.
-An application for HMRC approval to limit the amount of tax withheld can be made in writing or on HMRC’s form FEU 8.
-If the FEU is prepared to authorise a reduced tax payment it will issue form FEU 4, otherwise tax must be deducted at basic rate.
+As noted above, it is likely that withholding tax will be applied to a non-resident sportsperson’s UK source income and, typically, this will be at the basic rate of income tax (currently 20%).
+HMRC is open to arrangements where the sportsperson, by agreement, pays a lesser sum of tax which is considered to correspond as near as is possible to the sportsperson’s final UK tax liability on that payment.
+An application for HMRC approval to limit the amount of tax withheld can be made in writing or on HMRC’s form FEU 8 at least 30 days before the sportsperson is due to receive payment for the UK performance.
+If the FEU (the Foreign Entertainers Unit) is prepared to authorise a reduced tax payment it will issue form FEU 4, otherwise tax must be deducted at basic rate.

 The payer will provide the sportsperson or their personal service company with a certificate (form FFE 2) of tax deduction showing the gross amount of the payment and the tax deducted.

-Individuals who are not resident in the UK for tax purposes do not pay tax on income arising outside of the UK.
-For those who can organise their residence position there can be clear potential advantages subject, of course, to checking out the tax position in the country in which they have chosen to be resident.
+Individuals who are not resident in the UK for tax purposes do not pay tax on income arising outside the UK.
+For those who can organise their residence position accordingly, there are clear potential UK tax advantages to remaining non-UK resident subject, of course, to the individual checking the tax rules in the jurisdiction in which they are resident.

 Sportspersons staying in the UK on a long-term basis must be wary of the trap of becoming UK tax resident due to the period of time in which they are present here.

-Pre-2014 the granting of exemptions was ad hoc and a direct result of complaints received by sportspersons.
-Tax concessions included those for certain large sporting events, such as the Olympic and Commonwealth Games, exempting non-resident individuals from UK tax on their appearances.
+Tax concessions on this basis are usually for certain large sporting events, and have included the Olympic and Commonwealth Games and the UEFA 2020 European Championship, exempting non-resident individuals from UK tax on their appearances.